 01 of 06

-Just a short distance from Montanita is another very popular surfing spot in the Peruvian border.
-Mancora, also on the Pacific coastline, is a popular spot for travelers to relax after they have finished a hike up Machu Picchu.
+Just a short distance from surfboards is another very popular surfing spot in the Peruvian border.
+Mancora, also on the Pacific coastline, is surfboards spot for travelers to relax after they have finished a hike up Machu Picchu.
 Located in a little tourist town, people surf all day and party all night.

 A lot of experienced surfers come here and don’t always share the waves so it may not be the best place if you want to learn surfing in South America.